This post may contain affiliate links. Please read my affiliate policy.

 • Hot or iced: While golden milk is traditionally enjoyed warm, it’s just as tasty served over ice.
 Blend everything and chill for a refreshing, summer-ready version.

-More Plant-based Teas and Lattes
+More Dairy-Free Lattes

 Here are a few of my favorite non-dairy drinks that are energizing and perfect for any season, whether you’re craving something warm and spiced or cool and refreshing: